Taxpayers' money should be spent on Real Bread, baked as locally as possible!

 We have also published details of people who are tackling issues of food access by setting up their own microbakeries, often baking in the own homes.
 You can read their stories here and here.

-Led by some of the most well-respected bakers and educators in the country, these are fantastic opportunities for cooks working in such institutions, companies or organisations that don't bake their own Real Bread but which are equipped and committed to start doing so.
+Led by some of the most well-respected bakers and educators in the country, these were fantastic opportunities for cooks working in such institutions, companies or organisations that don't bake their own Real Bread but which are equipped and committed to start doing so.

 Panary is supporting the Real Bread Campaign's mission to help put Real Bread on the Menu of more public sector canteens around the country by offering cooks a generous 30% discount on selected courses.